hashicorp/terraform-provider-helm/website/docs/d/repository.html.markdown

 # Data Source: helm_repository

+!> **Warning:** This resource is deprecated and will be removed in the next major version.

 A chart repository is a location where packaged charts can be stored and shared.

 `helm_repository` describes a helm repository.